righthandabacus/righthandabacus.github.io/_posts/2019-04-28-twelvefold.markdown

 2. Injective $$f$$, so $$f(a)$$ is unique: $$\forall a\in N,\ \exists !b\in X$$
 3. Surjective $$f$$: $$\forall b\in X,\ \exists a\in N, f(a)=b$$

-And the equivalence of mappings:
+Then the equivalence of mappings:

 1. $$f$$, simple
 2. $$f\circ S_n$$, equality up to a permutation of $$N$$